 Aaron Pacific Ltd

-Aaron Pacific Limited is a global leather supplier who is world renowned among international fashion brands for their superior leather products.
+Aaron Pacific Limited is a global leather supplier world-renowned among international fashion brands for their superior leather products.
 APL was founded in 2007 with the vision of providing high-quality products to brands seeking sustainable leather materials.
 APL is headquartered in Hong Kong, with an additional sales office and tannery in China, and two further tanneries in Bangladesh (SAF Industries) and India (AP Exports).
-APL has proved that through adopting digital technologies to better connect to their customers, they can ensure they are in a strong position to react to market uncertainties.
+APL has proved that, through adopting digital technologies to better connect to their customers, they can ensure they are in a strong position to react to market uncertainties.

 Since formation in 2007, APL has stayed true to their initial vision of creating high-quality leather products for leading international brands.
-APL manufactures and supplies a variety of animal hides and skins including Goat, Sheep and Cow leather products.
-The attention to detail within the manufacturing process is reflected in their products, culture and leadership as directors take a hands-on approach to ensuring quality and efficiency.
-APL has now grown to become a leading supplier of leather materials and now provides materials for leading US and European brands such as Michael Kors, DSW, ALDO, Naturalizer, Franco Sarto, NEXT UK, Carlo Pazolini, Annie Kline, Easy Spirit and Aerosoles to name a few.
+APL manufactures and supplies a variety of animal hides and skins including goat, sheep, and cow leather products.
+Their attention to detail within the manufacturing process is reflected in their products, culture, and leadership as directors take a hands-on approach to ensuring quality and efficiency.
+APL has grown to become a leading supplier of leather materials and now provides materials for leading US and European brands such as Michael Kors, DSW, ALDO, Naturalizer, Franco Sarto, NEXT UK, Carlo Pazolini, Annie Kline, Easy Spirit, and Aerosoles, to name a few.

-A key buzz word in the industry at present is ‘sustainability’ whether this relates to manufacturing, processes, shipping, conscious consumerism or sustainable development, a recent shift has seen more brands looking for sustainable suppliers with sustainable products to fulfil their own sustainable goals.
-APL takes a very proactive approach to the sustainability of their products as well as the sustainable development of the business philosophy for the future.
-As an LWG Certified tannery, APL follows strict guidelines and practices to limit their carbon impact through energy saving measures.
+A key buzz word in the industry at present is ‘sustainability’, whether this relates to manufacturing, processes, shipping, conscious consumerism, or sustainable development.
+A recent shift has seen more brands looking for sustainable suppliers who offer sustainable products to fulfill their own sustainability goals.
+APL takes a very proactive approach to the sustainability of their products as well as to the sustainable development of their business philosophy for the future.
+As an LWG Certified tannery, APL follows strict guidelines and practices to limit their carbon impact through energy-saving measures.

-As with all major business decisions that impact the path of the company, digitalisation can be a daunting step into the unknown.
-However, unlike many other business decisions, there is very rarely a downside to digitalisation.
-The SaaS platforms like Material Exchange require minimal computing hardware, zero storage capacity and a relatively low initial outlay that is considerably outweighed by the opportunities and possible benefits that ensure a return on investment.
+As with all major business decisions that impact the path of the company, digitalization can be a daunting step into the unknown.
+However, unlike many other business decisions, there is very rarely a downside to digitalization.
+SaaS platforms like Material Exchange require minimal computing hardware, zero storage capacity, and a relatively low initial outlay that is considerably outweighed by the opportunities and possible benefits that ensure a return on investment.

 “Digitalization is an additional tool and nothing to be afraid of.
-Many people feel that their company details and products are no longer secure, this fear must be removed from the mind as the Material Exchange is a highly secure database.
-Anyone thinking to invest in digitalization, must ensure firstly, all registrations and certificates etc. are up to date and authentic.
-Secondly, the business should identify the products and articles which are their strengths or leading products, and present these with full attribute details, to make an immediate impact with brand customers,” concluded Rajib.
+Many people feel that their company details and products are no longer secure.
+This fear must be removed from our minds; Material Exchange is a highly secure database.
+Anyone considering an investment in digitalization must ensure firstly, all registrations and certificates etc. are up to date and authentic.
+Secondly, the business should identify the products and articles which are their strengths or leading products and present these with full attribute details to make an immediate impact with brand customers,” concluded Rajib.